All Episodes

 So, you know, different and new is not a bad thing.

-You know, the old I can explain the old way hasn't worked out, Sean.
+Listen, the old way hasn't worked out, Sean.

 So I can understand where they're coming from.

-Here's the problem though, is both Jeb Bush and Lindsey Graham made a promise.
+Here's the problem, though, is both Jeb Bush and Lindsey Graham made a promise.

 Paul Ryan knew what he was doing.

-Then you got former former nominee Mitt Romney aligning with a new senator, Ben Sass, aligning with an establishment guy, Bill Crystal, and they are openly talking about third party.
+Then you got former nominee Mitt Romney aligning with a new senator, Ben Sass, aligning with an establishment guy, Bill Kristol.

 I don't know the inner workings of the minds of all the people you laid out, but I do know that Paul Ryan has a pure heart that wants to get there.